-This call has the goal to strengthen circular economy practices.
-A new open call, named Open Call 3.2 (a third one) will be launched at a later phase (tentatively 2026) with the goal to strengthen the existing supply chains or the new ones selected on Open Calls 2 & 3.1, and will offer new products and/or new value chain options for collaboration (eg. to reduce a specific product's LCA indicator, or work on a specific R-Strategy not introduced with current supply chain).
+The call has the goal to strengthen circular economy practices.
+Another Open Call (a third one) will be launched at a later phase with the goal to strengthen existing supply chains and offers new products or new value chain options for collaboration (eg. to reduce a specific product's LCA indicator, or work on a specific R-Strategy not introduced with current supply chain).